 The company began to broaden its scope in the 1990's by offering public stock.
 The Lyon Family originally maintained a majority ownership of the company but has subsequently divested a substantial portion of its shares.
 The Lyon Corporation is now 30% privately held by the Lyon Family.
 A holding company structure was put in place.
 The original life insurance company became Simple Life (SLIC), owned 100% by Lyon Corporation.
-The Corporation also acquired a health insurance company, AHA Health, early in 2005.
+The Corporation also acquired a health insurance company, AHA Health, early in 2005 and a property and casualty company, Pryde P&C, in 2010.
 Lyon Corporation became an international group in 2020 with the acquisition of Atlantis-based Helios Insurance Company.
 All of the subsidiaries are owned 100% by Lyon Corporation.